NHArif04/BAUST2/DLD-lab/DLD report 5.md

 - Power supply

 ## Theory:
 Gray code is a binary numeral system where two successive values differ in only one bit.
-It is also known as reflected binary code.

-Binary code is a way of representing data using only two symbols, typically 0 and 1.

-Binary to Gray code conversion:
+The conversion from binary to Gray code follows these rules:

-- The MSB of the Gray code is equal to the MSB of the binary code.
+- The Most Significant Bit (MSB) remains the same as the binary MSB.
-- Other bits of the Gray code can be obtained by XORing the current and previous binary bits.

-Gray code to binary conversion:
+- Other bits are obtained by applying the XOR operation between the current and previous binary bits.
+Gray to binary conversion is the reverse process.

-- The MSB of the binary code is equal to the MSB of the Gray code.
-- Other bits of the binary code can be obtained by checking the Gray code bit at that index.
-If it is 0, copy the previous binary bit, else copy its invert.

-### Table:
+#### Table:

 ## Circuit Diagram: